Phylliida/MemoryMappedFileIPC/README.md

 But make sure subscriber and publisher have the same value for millisBetweenPing or they will disconnect.

+These are seperate connections to allow for the data thread to take as long as you want processing the data.

 ### Syncronization

 I use `\\Global` shared event wait handles (see MemoryMappedFileServer.cs).